elm/compiler/README.md

     echo main = lift asText Mouse.position > main.elm
     elm-server

 The first two commands create a new directory and navigate into it.
 Then next command (`wget`) downloads the [elm-mini.js](https://raw.github.com/evancz/Elm/master/elm-mini.js) file which is the Elm runtime system and must be in the root directory of your Elm project.
 If you do not have wget, just follow [this link](https://raw.github.com/evancz/Elm/master/elm-mini.js) and download it directly.
-The `echo` command places a simple program into `main.elm`.
+The `echo` command places a simple program into `main.elm` (do this manually if you do not have `echo`).
 The final command starts the Elm server at [localhost](http://localhost:8000/), allowing you to navigate to `main.elm` and see your first program in action.

 Installation for Haskell-users
 ------------------------------

-Elm as described in the previous section is actually split into two packages: `elm` which contains the guts of the compiler and `elm-server` which provides a simple HAppStack based server to simplify development.
-Those of you looking to avoid the dependency on HAppStack only need the `elm` package.
+Elm as described in the previous section is actually split into two packages: `elm` which contains the guts of the compiler and `elm-server` which provides a simple HAppStack-based server to simplify development.
+Those of you planning to write your own server in Haskell only need the `elm` package:

     cabal install elm